-Christmas markets have been enjoying increasing popularity over recent years, with reach that now extends beyond their Central European roots.
-Strasbourg Christmas market however, lays claim to being one of the oldest and biggest Christmas markets in Europe.
+Christmas markets have been enjoying increasing popularity over recent years, with a reach that now extends beyond their Central European roots.
+Strasbourg Christmas market, however, lays claim to being one of the oldest and biggest Christmas markets in Europe.
 It has traditions dating all the way back all the way to the 16th century.
-One cold day in December, we took ourselves off to investigate whether the “Capital of Christmas” lives up to its name.
+One cold day in December, we took ourselves off to investigate whether the “Capital of Christmas” lives up to its name and whether it is one of the best Christmas markets in Europe.

 Gift ideas galore at Strasbourg Christmas market

-Strasbourg Christmas market has many stalls and traditions that are closely related to it’s Alsatian roots.
+Strasbourg Christmas market has many stalls and traditions that are closely related to its Alsatian roots.
 You will see traditional Advent wreaths, and lots of stalls selling Bredle, which are the local version of Christmas cookies and come in different varieties.
 The most traditional stalls are located around Place Broglie.
+You can find so many Christmas market ideas there.

 International guests at the Strasbourg Christmas market

-Each year the Place Gutenberg section Strasbourg Christmas market plays host to the Christmas traditions of another European country.
+Each year the Place Gutenberg section of the Strasbourg Christmas market plays host to the Christmas traditions of another European country.
 When we visited, this area had stalls and shows that were dedicated to Portugal.
 For Christmas 2017, Place Gutenberg is housing an Icelandic Christmas market.
 As each country in Europe has its own special local traditions, this is a lovely way to learn how other cultures celebrate the festive season.
+This detail makes the Strasbourg Christmas market one of the top Christmas markets!

 The paths that run alongside the river Ill are a tranquil escape from the bustle of the Christmas markets.
 Walking around, you can take in the views of the incredibly picturesque buildings of the old city.